 UNPIVOT Transformation in SSIS Example

-In this example We are going to convert the Pivot table present in the Employees database into normal table.
+In this SSIS UNPIVOT Transformation example, We are going to convert the Pivot table present in the Employees database into a regular table.

 Double click on it will open the data flow tab.
 For more Transformations >> Click Here.

 STEP 2: Drag and drop OLE DB Source, UNPIVOT Transformation from the toolbox to the data flow region, as shown in the figure.

 STEP 3: Double click on OLE DB source in the data flow region will open the connection manager settings and provides space to write our SQL statement.
 In this example, we are going to use the PIVOT Table in Employees Data Base as our source

 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns.